-Honorary societies- Phenix City Campus
+Student Organizations- Phenix City

 Sigma Theta Tau is the international honor society of nursing.
 Students pursing a nursing degree at the bachelor's level may be eligible if they demonstrate positive community involvement and have an overall grade point average of 3.0.